 For Rice on-campus housing, please see https://housing.rice.edu/.

-Please note that apartment scams are unfortunately very common in the United States.
+Please note that apartment scams are, unfortunately, very common in the United States.
 Please always make sure any apartment posting is legitimate before paying any fees or deposits!
-For more information, please see the Federal Trade Commission website on rental scams.
+For more information, please see the Federal Trade Commission website on rental scams. - What to Bring

 Clothing

-Houston weather is hot and humid in the summer and generally mild in the winter, though we do occasionally have freezing temperatures.
-The average winter day will be from 45° F to 65° F (7° C to 18° C).
-During August and September, the average high temperature will be 89-96° F (31-36° C) and very humid.
-Temperatures are above 90° F (32° C) for much of the summer, but buildings are usually air-conditioned and it can get quite cold indoors.
-Clothing needs range from light summer cottons to medium weight winter coats, jackets, and sweaters.
-Rain can be expected any time of the year.
+Houston weather is hot and humid in the summer and generally mild in the winter, though we occasionally have freezing temperatures.
+Temperatures are above 90° F (32° C) for much of the summer, but buildings are usually air-conditioned and can get quite cold indoors.
+Clothing needs range from light summer cotton to medium-weight winter coats, jackets, and sweaters.
+Rain can be expected at any time of the year.
 A light raincoat and umbrella are useful.
 An all-weather coat or jacket is ideal for the winter.

 Completed Health Data Form